chitransh100/codeConnect-Frontend/project.md

 - view requests feature
 - add the feature to accept and reject the requests
 - add the feature of signup

-# TO do
+- updated the feed UI
 - create the profile page and a update profile page
 - create the live card update page
 - create a send request and accept the request page
--

-- updated the feed UI